-The following we to 's latest UNESCO World Heritage Site, the Budj Bim Cutural Landscape.
-The landscape was shaped by volcanic activity, but about 6,500 year ago local Aboriginal people on their Gudityama started to alter the existing drainage pattern with extensive channels and earthworks to permit eel production for most of the year.
+The following day we travel to Australia 's latest UNESCO World Heritage Site, the Budj Bim Cutural Landscape.
+The landscape was shaped by volcanic activity, but about 6,500 year ago local Aboriginal people on their Gudityama Country started to alter the existing drainage pattern with extensive channels and earthworks to permit eel production for most of the year.

-This escorted small group has a guided 1/2 with a local guide of the Budj Bim cultural landscape.
+This escorted small group tour has a guided 1/2 day tour with a local guide of the Budj Bim cultural landscape.
 This is a unique insight into Aboriginal culture.

-This afternoon the itinerary has this group continue its across Victoria to Hamilton.
+This afternoon the itinerary has this group tour continue its trip across Victoria to Hamilton.

 Hamilton is a regional service centre and we break here for the night.
 There is the opportunity to visit the The Sir Reginald Ansett Transport Museum, Centrepieces of the display are a Fokker Universal aircraft, similar to the one used on the first Ansett flight in 1936, and the 1928 Studebaker.
 Other memorabilia includes documents from the early days of the Ansett empire.
 The museum has a complete set of flight attendant uniforms and an array of smaller items to keep the nostalgia buffs busy.